(A) Scope of discovery:

 (A) At any time after the filing of an appeal and subject to such discovery deadlines as the commission may order, any party may take the deposition of any other party or person upon oral examination with respect to any matter within the scope of discovery set forth in rule 3746-6-01 of the Administrative Code.
 The attendance of witnesses and production of documents may be compelled by subpoena as provided in rule 3746-6-06 of the Administrative Code.

-(B) Any party desiring to take the deposition of any person upon oral examination shall serve notice in writing to the deponent, all parties, and the commission.
+(B) Any party desiring to take the deposition of any person upon oral examination shall serve notice in writing to the deponent and all parties.
 The notice shall state the time and place for the taking of the deposition and the name and address of each person to be examined, if known, or if the name is not known, a general description sufficient for identification.
 If a subpoena duces tecum is to be served upon the person to be examined, a designation of the materials to be produced thereunder shall be attached to, or included in, the notice.

 (C) Upon a failure of agreement as to the time and place for the taking of a deposition, an appropriate order of the commission may be obtained by the party seeking to take the deposition.